ccardea/osy-site/yoga/yoga-defined.md

 *Citta* is that which is known by these five *vrtti*, which really are not so much fluctuations but are functions of *citta*.

 #### *nirodha*
 *Nirodha* is variously translated as restraint, restriction, focusing, or stopping.
 There seems to be a bit of conflict there, since stopping is a lot different from restraining or focusing.
 In reality, *nirodha* is both the act of focusing or restraining and the state of complete cessation of *citta-vrtti*.
-Only by the most advanced yogis get complete cessation.
+Only the most advanced yogis get complete cessation.
 Students should not attempt to sit in meditation and stop their mind.
-All of the Eight Limbs are efforts directed toward calming and focusing the *citta-vrtti*.
+The Eight Limbs contains methods that help the yogi to calm and focus the *citta-vrtti*.

 ### Sutra 1.5
 *Vṛttayaḥ pañcatayyaḥ kliṣṭā akliṣṭāḥ*